Kristina Hooper Woolsey: Academic and non-profit roles

 As a postdoctoral fellow in architecture in the 1970s, she explored the connections between "movies", e.g. film and video, and physical spaces.
-As an assistant professor at the University of California at Santa Cruz she explored geographic information systems, working on the Aspen Movie Map as a visiting faculty member at MIT.
+As an assistant professor at the University of California, Santa Cruz she explored geographic information systems, working on the Aspen Movie Map as a visiting faculty member at MIT.
 Woolsey also serves as Adjunct Faculty in the Department of Cognitive Science at Case Western Reserve University.
 She was Director of the Marin Learning Conservancy and served as president of the Ross School Board of Trustees.
 She was also a member of the Advisory Council for the New Orleans Center for Creative Arts.
 In 2009 Woolsey was the Project Director for a Capital Project at the San Francisco Exploratorium to relocate this science museum to the San Francisco Embarcadero.
 She was also a member of the Emeritus Board of the New Media Consortium, an organization she has worked with since its inception, and Head of the Advisory Board for the Learning, Design and Technology Program at Stanford University.